aws-samples/hpc-cost-simulator/docs/SlurmLogParser.md

 ## What's next?

-Once completed, you can run step #3 (cost simulation) by following the instructions in for the [JobAnalyzer](JobAnalyzer.md).
+Once completed, you can run step #3 (cost simulation) by following the instructions for the [JobAnalyzer](JobAnalyzer.md).
 Since you already generated a CSV file, you will use [JobAnalyzer](JobAnalyzer.md) with the `csv` option.